jawsome/foodninja/recipes/cheese-quiche.md

 ### modifications

 Mushrooms can be replaced or augmented with nearly any vegetable or soft food:
-* Lightly pan fry until tinder and season as desired
+* Lightly pan fry until tender and season as desired
 * Cubed ham works great